gabsoftware/Progress-ABL-4GL-Regex/README.md

 `inc/regex.def`: TEMP-TABLE definitions for storing matches and sub-matches
 `inc/regex.ds`: DATASET definition holding the temp-tables
 `inc/regex.i`: can be included in any .p program to add support for native PCRE functions; uses the PCRE library DLL or shared library
-`lib/pcre3.dll`: PCRE library for Windows
-`lib/libpcre.so`: PCRE library for HP-UX 11.31 ia64
+`lib/pcre-msvc-x86.dll`: PCRE library for Windows 32 bits `lib/pcre-msvc-x64.dll`: PCRE library for Windows 64 bits `lib/libpcre.so`: PCRE library for HP-UX 11.31 ia64
 `lib/libgcc_s.so.0`: needed for PCRE library to work on HP-UX
 `lib/libgcc_s.so.0.README`: just read it!